|

 Overnight I had a new title, a company car, a hefty increase in income, an

 expense account and an ulcer.
+Within

 weeks, over a boozy lunch at a posh North Hollywood restaurant, the publisher